Danny Masterson convicted of 2 counts of rape, ‘That '70s Show’ actor faces 30 years to life

 A second woman, a former girlfriend, whose count left the jury deadlocked, said in the statement: “While I’m encouraged that Danny Masterson will face some criminal punishment, I am devastated that he has dodged criminal accountability for his heinous conduct against me.”

-A spokesperson for Masterson declined comment, but his attorneys will almost certainly appeal.
+A spokesperson for Masterson declined to comment, but his attorneys will almost certainly appeal.

-After a deadlocked jury led to a mistrial in December, prosecutors retried Masterson, saying he forcibly raped three women in his Hollywood Hills home between 2001 and 2003.
-They told jurors he drugged the women’s drinks so he could rape them.
+After a deadlocked jury led to a mistrial in December, prosecutors retried Masterson, saying he drugged and forcibly raped three women in his Hollywood Hills home between 2001 and 2003.
 They said he used his prominence in the church — where all three women were also members at the time — to avoid consequences for decades.

 Masterson did not testify, and his lawyers called no witnesses.
 The defense argued that the acts were consensual, and attempted to discredit the women’s stories by highlighting changes and inconsistencies over time, which they said showed signs of coordination between them.